 - 1.1 My name is Rachel Canham.
 I am a Director of Walker Beak Mason Limited (WBM), which specialises in acoustic consultancy.
 My professional address is Steepleton Lodge Barn, Long Lane, East Haddon, Northamptonshire, NN6 8DU. - 1.2 WBM is an independent acoustic consultancy that deals with environmental assessments, architectural and building acoustics, and planning application and appeals work.
 WBM is a member of the Association of Noise Consultants and is an Associate Assessor Member of the Institute of Environmental Management and Assessment. - 1.3 I hold the degrees of Bachelor of Engineering in Electroacoustics from Salford University in 1993 and a Master of Science in Environmental Acoustics from London South Bank University in 1998.
 I became a Chartered Engineer in 2003 and a Fellow of the Institute of Acoustics in 2011.
 I have been practicing as an acoustic consultant since 1993 and joined WBM in 1999. - 1.4 Via WBM I have worked as an acoustic consultant for many of the major mineral extraction companies in the UK on a wide range of surface mineral workings, aggregate related plant sites, waste disposal and recycling projects as well as other industrial sites.
 I have produced environmental noise reports for planning applications, noise impact assessments and environmental statements. - 1.5 WBM has been involved with the consideration of noise for the proposed quarry at the Lea Castle site since 2018, which included undertaking baseline noise surveys, attendance at the public exhibition and preparation of the noise assessment for the environmental statement for the planning application. - 1.6 The noise assessment for the proposed quarry dated September 2019 was prepared by Dr Paul Cockcroft, who has since retired.
 However, I attended the public exhibition about the site, providing information about noise where required.
-I am therefore familiar with the noise aspects of the proposed development at this site. - 1.7 The evidence that I have prepared and provided for this appeal is true and has been prepared and given in accordance with the guidance of my professional institution (the Code of Conduct of the Institute of Acoustics).
+I have also undertaken further baseline noise surveys around the area in 2023 and 2024, and carried out site noise calculations for the updated site layout in 2024.
+I am therefore familiar with the noise aspects of the proposed development at this site.

+1.7 The evidence that I have prepared and provided for this appeal is true and has been prepared and given in accordance with the guidance of my professional institution (the Code of Conduct of the Institute of Acoustics).
 I confirm that the opinions expressed are my true and professional opinions.